stano45/p4containerflow/REPORT.md

 This model is similar to what we have deployed in previous examples, where each pod was assigned a unique IP address, while the pod network interface is often a bridge.
 However, the pod IP is allocated by Kubernetes.
 We will discuss the implications of this in the next section.

 Furthermore, it is important to understand how load balancing is handled in Kubernetes.
 As always, there are multiple options.
 Firstly, it is possible to create a `Service` of type `LoadBalancer`.
-The load balancer is implemented by the cloud provider and is usually a proprietary component, and it cannot be deployed locally without extra effort.
+The load balancer is implemented by the cloud provider and is usually a proprietary component, which cannot be deployed locally without extra effort.

-Therefore, evaluated various open source solutions to Kubernetes  to assess how we can approach the integration of the BMv2 switch into the Kubernetes ecosystem.
+Therefore, we evaluated various open source solutions to Kubernetes  to assess how we can approach the integration of the BMv2 switch into the Kubernetes ecosystem.

 Firstly, we looked at [MetalLB](https://metallb.universe.tf/), which provides a load balancer implementation for bare metal clusters.
 Using MetalLB in layer 2 mode, all service traffic is routed to a single node, where `kube-proxy` spreads the traffic to pods.
 This model could be potentially extended by integrating a BMv2 switch running our P4 load load balancer program.